 My final try (because I am now at my limit) was Surrey-Pitt Meadows at 60.00 and their properties only went as high as 3*:

 I’m certain that I could have gotten my reservation with one bid if I had not been stubborn and bidded $60.00, to begin with.
 But you never know…..they could have had inventory for a room at less than that.
 As long as I could rebid, it would have been foolish not to have tried.

 I think that I got a great hotel and the reviews are favorable on www.tripadvisor.com for the most part.

 How and who do I pay for the room?

 The people at Priceline require you to divulge your billing information before you can actually place a bid.
 So, as soon as your bid is accepted you will be automatically billed for the room.
-And…..it is very difficult to get a refund…..it has happened but it’s a RARE occurence….just understand that going in.
-Therefore, it is important that you do your homework and be absolutely certain that you select the areas where you want to be and you visit websites like www.betterbidding.com or www.biddingfortravel.com to learn more about bidding on priceline so that when you finally get around to bidding so that you will feel comfortable about doing so.
+And…..it is very difficult to get a refund…..it has happened but it’s a RARE occurrence….just understand that going in.
+Therefore, it is important that you do your homework and be absolutely certain that you select the areas where you want to be and you visit websites like www.betterbidding.com or www.biddingfortravel.com to learn more about bidding on Priceline so that when you finally get around to bidding so that you will feel comfortable about doing so.

 The aforementioned websites will give you a lot of guidance on how to bid and will actually give you assistance on how to bid beforehand.
 You will need to follow their guidelines in giving them the required info so that they can help you with that.
 They also have hotel reviews and a list of hotel grades.
-I always bid on four star hotels, but keep in mind that these grades can change on a dime depending on the hotel’s upkeep.
+I always bid on four-star hotels but keep in mind that these grades can change on a dime depending on the hotel’s upkeep.

 Your friend in travel,